visaplan/zope.inputmacros/README.rst

 Zope / Plone installations.
 We don't specify this here to allow you to choose your own.

-Starting with Plone 5, Chameleon_ is used;
+Starting with Plone 5, Chameleon_ with the z3c.pt_ compatiblily layer is used;
-please use this for from-scratch use, and tell us about any problems you might suffer (since we didn't try yet ourselves.)
+this should work as well.

 Contribute